parasol-framework/parasol/readme.md

 ## 3.2 Windows Builds (GCC or Visual Studio)

 On Windows you can choose between a Visual Studio (MSVC) build or a GCC build environment.
-Between the two, Visual Studio has a lower barrier of entry and produces a build that is fully integrated with the native Windows environment.
-GCC has more features, but will produce executables that are dependent on three additional DLLs that must be included with the program.
-Optimised builds produced by VS are approximately 25 to 33 percent smaller and 10% faster than the GCC equivalent.
+Between the two, we recommend using Visual Studio.
+There are a number of reasons, but ultimately the optimised builds produced by VS are approximately 25 to 33 percent smaller and 10% faster than the GCC equivalent.

 ### 3.2.1 Visual Studio Builds

+If you opt to install the full [Visual Studio C++](https://visualstudio.microsoft.com/vs/features/cplusplus/) suite from Microsoft, it will do most of the heavy lifting for you behind the scenes when it detects Parasol's CMake files.
+Consequently there is little instruction required if choosing that option, we just suggest adding `-j 8` to the cmake build options for faster builds.

+You can alternatively opt for a leaner build environment with MSVC Build Tools and get more hands-on with the build process.
 Obtain the [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and choose 'Desktop Development with C++' on install.
 Your Start Menu will include a new launch option for 'Developer PowerShell for VS' that you can use to open a correctly preconfigured build environment.

 Using PowerShell you should cd to the Parasol Framework folder and run cmake for configuration as follows:

 ```
-cmake -S . -B visual-studio -DCMAKE_INSTALL_PREFIX=local -DRUN_ANYWHERE=TRUE -DBUILD_DEFS=OFF -DPARASOL_STATIC=ON
+cmake -S . -B visual-studio -DCMAKE_INSTALL_PREFIX=local -DBUILD_DEFS=OFF -DPARASOL_STATIC=ON
 ```

 To compile a release build, run `cmake --build visual-studio -j 8 --config Release`.